 - 4 cups milk

-In a medium saucepan, melt the butter over low heat.
+2. In a separate medium saucepan, melt the butter over low heat.
 Whisk in the flour and stir until smooth.
-Continue cooking 2 minutes, taking care not to brown the roux as this is supposed to be a white sauce.
+Continue cooking 2 minutes, taking care not to brown the roux, as this is supposed to be a white sauce.

-Stir in the warmed milk, one cup at a time, and whisk until the sauce is smooth.
-Bring to a boil, reduce heat, and continue cooking until thickened, about 5-8 minutes.
+3. Stir in the warmed milk one cup at a time and whisk until the sauce is smooth.
+Bring to a boil, reduce heat and continue cooking until thickened, about 5-8 minutes.
 Season with salt and white pepper or nutmeg (if using).

-It's easy to adjust the thickness of the sauce to your needs by adding more or less milk.
+Add more or less milk to adjust the thickness of the sauce to your needs.